 - Work with a referral or placement agency: I recommend working with a local company and not an online resource.
 You want someone who knows the communities and homes they are representing to you well and who aren't selling your information online.
 How long have they been in business?
 What is their background?
 Are they plugged into the local senior service industry?
 What professional associations do they belong to?
 How are they paid for their services (typically reimbursed by the senior care communities they refer)?

-- View a variety of different options (if they exist) in your area: There are different names for senior care and they may be licensed depending on what they offer (retirement living, assisted living, adult care homes, residential care, board and care to name a few).
+- View a variety of different options (if they exist) in your area: There are different names for senior care and they may be licensed depending on what they offer (retirement living, assisted living, adult care homes, residential care, board, and care to name a few).

 - Understand pricing: Do they charge a flat fee, levels, or points?
-Will there be cost of living increases?
+Will there be a cost of living increases?
 Is there a Medicaid contract available in the event that the money runs out?

 - Have a plan: Just because you have done the research, does not mean you need to take action right away.
-You will be prepared with the knowledge and understanding of what can be provided at what cost and will be able to move quickly in the event of a crises.
+You will be prepared with the knowledge and understanding of what can be provided at what cost and will be able to move quickly in the event of a crisis.

 That all being said, sometimes the best-laid plans may not work out the way they were intended, but knowing that plans are in place should a crisis arise is worth the time and energy of planning for the future.